Brooklyn–Battery Tunnel: Later years

 In 1971, the Brooklyn–Battery Tunnel was designated Interstate 478 in preparation for the "Westway" project, which would reconstruct the West Side Highway to Interstate Highway standards.
 Although the project was canceled in 1985, the I-478 designation still exists and is contiguous with the entirety of the Brooklyn–Battery Tunnel.
 However, I-478 is not posted on any public signage.
 Under an agreement with Verizon Wireless, the Brooklyn–Battery Tunnel received cellular service in 1995.

-The Brooklyn–Battery Tunnel was closed completely after the September 11 attacks due to the proximity of the Manhattan portal to the World Trade Center site.
+During the September 11 attacks, Czech tourist Pavel Hlava captured footage of American Airlines Flight 11's crash into North Tower of the World Trade Center while preparing to enter the Brooklyn–Battery Tunnel.
+Following the attacks, the tunnel was closed completely due to the proximity of the Manhattan portal to the World Trade Center site.
 Although many major crossings within the city were also closed following the attacks, they reopened relatively quickly, albeit with HOV restrictions during rush hours.
 The western tube of the Brooklyn–Battery Tunnel was the first part of the tunnel to reopen, in October 2001, and carried only southbound traffic.
 However, the West Side Highway was closed to traffic south of Canal Street, some 30 blocks north of the tunnel portal, and part of the highway had been destroyed during the attacks.
 Consequently, officials feared that traffic in the tunnel would be backed up at least 40 blocks if the highway was reopened.
 As a result, work started on a temporary roadway leading from the highway to the tunnel.
 The northbound tube, which reopened in March 2002, was the last crossing into Manhattan to reopen.